kubernetes/website/content/en/blog/_posts/Windows-Memory-Pressure-Eviction.md

 There are two reasons to using the global commit levels for measuring the available memory on a Windows node:

-1. **Memory limits for containers in Pods running on Windows nodes are enforced using Commit (not WorkingSet) memory**.
+1. **Memory limits for containers in Pods running on Windows nodes are enforced using Commit (not Working Set) memory**.
    Windows memory management enforces limits on processes based on the total amount of memory committed, not just the memory in use.
    This also means that memory limits specified for containers in Kubernetes Pods are enforced